dderyldowney/cmladsb/README.md

 ## Image Information

-All basic information regarding the image's settings like exposed ports, build arguments, and system dependencies are now maintained in a seperate file, found here: [`IMAGE_INFO.md`](IMAGE_INFO.md)
+All basic information regarding the image's settings like exposed ports, build arguments and system dependencies are now maintained in a separate file, found here: [`IMAGE_INFO.md`](IMAGE_INFO.md)

 ## User and Environment

-All information regarding the local User and their environment is now maintained in a seperate file, found here: [`USER_AND_ENVIRONMENT.md`](USER_AND_ENVIRONMENT.md)
+All information regarding the local User and their environment is now maintained in a separate file, found here: [`USER_AND_ENVIRONMENT.md`](USER_AND_ENVIRONMENT.md)

 ## Node.js Installation